JoergHolz/LocalAdmin-URL-Scheme-Launcher/README.md

 #LocalAdmin-URL-Scheme-Launcher for OS X

-Use this URL Scheme Launcher to execute local AppleSripts by using the browsers address bar, a link in your HTML document, via AJAX, …
+Use this URL Scheme Launcher to execute local AppleSripts in the browsers address bar, in a link in your HTML document, via AJAX, …

 Just call: **localadmin://my_script.scpt**

-Of course you can provide parameters **localadmin://my_script.scpt?q=my_value&m=another_value&…** and if your AppleScript returns a message, you will get this message as notification on your screen.
+Of course you can provide parameters **localadmin://my_script.scpt?q=my_value&m=another_value&…** and if your AppleScript returns a message, you will get this message as a notification on your screen.

 ---